 The 6th grade day begins with a community building morning meeting that includes reading, sharing, and the agenda for the day.

 Through our writing curriculum, sixth grade students write narrative, persuasive, descriptive, and expository pieces.
-In addition they complete creative writing pieces and master the five-paragraph essay.
+In addition they complete creative writing pieces and master essay writing.
 Grammar, usage, mechanics, editing techniques, and spelling remains a crucial part of the ELA portion of each lesson.

-Student Leadership opportunities include Student Council, Beta Club, Math Team, Young Ambassadors, Junior Teen Institute, and Yearbook staff.
+Student Leadership opportunities include Student Council, Beta Club, Math Team, and Young Ambassadors.